Installation instructions

 Windows, binary

-Add the mex and tools subdirectories to your MATLAB path, or copy the Python astra module to your Python site-packages directory.
+Add the mex/ and tools/ subdirectories to your MATLAB path, or copy the Python astra module to your Python site-packages directory.
 We require the Microsoft Visual Studio 2015 redistributable package.
 If this is not already installed on your system, it is included as vc_redist.x64.exe in the ASTRA zip file.

 Linux, from source

-For Matlab
+For MATLAB

-Requirements: g++ (7.1 or higher), CUDA (5.5 or higher), Matlab (R2012a or higher)
+Requirements: g++ (7.1 or higher), CUDA (5.5 or higher), MATLAB (R2012a or higher)

 cd build/linux